lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

   - pp. 145 to 150 (we'll continue with the rest in the next lecture).
 Stop at "6.2  Exploratory Factor Analysis."
   - A simultaneously theoretical review of psychometric theory while working with R and data to understand the concepts.
 * Revelle, W. (2019). *How To: Use the psych package for Factor Analysis and data reduction*.
-  - pp. 13 throuh 24 provide technical information about what we are doing
+  - pp. 13 through 24 provide technical information about what we are doing
 * Dekay, Nicole (2021).
 Quick Reference Guide: The statistics for psychometrics  https://www.humanalysts.com/quick-reference-guide-the-statistics-for-psychometrics
 * Lewis, J. A., & Neville, H. A. (2015).
 Construction and initial validation of the Gendered Racial Microaggressions Scale for Black Women. *Journal of Counseling Psychology, 62*(2), 289–302. https://doi.org/10.1037/cou0000062
   - Our research vignette for this lesson.